-Always keep in mind that you should never trade with money you cannot afford to lose and I think it is just as important to not even start trading with real money until you have a good idea whether your strategy will be profitable at all.
+Always keep in mind that you should never trade with money you cannot afford to lose and I think it is just as important to not even start trading with real money until you have a good idea of whether your strategy will be profitable at all.

 What is Your Risk Appetite?

-Some traders like it slow and trade conservatively while others like the fast paced action that day trading can give.
+Some traders like it slow and trade conservatively while others like the fast-paced action that day trading can give.
 The question you should ask yourself is how well you can handle losing money on any given trade and how loss affects your emotions.

 Only once you have properly tested your strategy to see how it performed in the past will you have a clearer picture of what sort of losses you can expect in the future, so before you get to the strategy development phase you should have a good idea of what size of losses you are comfortable with.